skyglass/spring-boot-kafka-movie-bets/README.md

 - Make sure that you know how to create Hosted Zone and Record A for your domain provider.

-- For more details, see the section ☁️ Azure Production Environment (with Terraform & Skaffold)
+- For more details, see the section [☁️ Azure Production Environment](#azure-production-environment-with-terraform--skaffold)

 ---